moshix/3270BBS/basic_manual.md

 **Copyright © 2025-2026 by moshix.
 All rights reserved.**

 Welcome to the 3270BBS BASIC Interpreter and compiler!
-This manual will guide you through writing and running BASIC programs on teh 3270BBS system.
+This manaul will guide you through writing and running BASIC programs on teh 3270BBS system.

 ---

-## 🟦 Getting Started
+##  Getting Started

 ### Entering BASIC
 From the Extended Menu, press **B** to enter BASIC/3270BBS .
 You'll see:

 ```
-      TIMESHARING BASIC/3270BBS V2.6.0
+      TIMESHARING BASIC/3270BBS V2.7.0
 TYPE HELP FOR COMMANDS, BYE TO EXIT
 READY
 >